Access to Azure virtual networks from Azure Logic Apps using an integration service environment (ISE)

 How an ISE works with a virtual network

-When you create an ISE, you select the Azure virtual network where you want Azure to inject or deploy your ISE.
+At ISE creation, you select the Azure virtual network where you want Azure to inject or deploy your ISE.
 When you create logic apps and integration accounts that need access to this virtual network, you can select your ISE as the host location for those logic apps and integration accounts.
 Inside the ISE, logic apps run on dedicated resources separately from others in the multi-tenant Azure Logic Apps environment.
 Data in an ISE stays in the same region where you create and deploy that ISE.

 Why use an ISE